Orange Cassidy Bio

 Early Life and Background

 James Cipperly was born on May 4, 1984, in the Stewartsville section of Greenwich Township, Warren County, New Jersey.
-He graduated from Phillipsburg High School in 2002.
+He grew up in the Phillipsburg area and came from a region with a strong regional wrestling tradition.
+Details about his immediate family remain private.

 Path to Professional Wrestling